Search

 Back to top

-Metabolic rate (activities) and clothing will vary from person to person, even if every person wears the same clothing and performs the same activity.
+The influence of metabolic rate (e.g., from performing activities) and clothing will vary from person to person, even if every person wears the same clothing and performs the same activity.
 Where possible, allow individuals to have some control over clothing options and pace of work.